COUNSELORS FOR SOCIAL JUSTICE

 These are all captured in the Chapter Agreement that is signed between CSJ and the chapter.
 Chapters found to be out of compliance with the specific chapter agreement at any time may be removed from our active directory as inactive, and will be ineligible to participate in CSJ programs.

-In addition, as of the 2025-2026 leadership year, CSJ requests that at least one of the officers of the CSJ chapter be active on a CSJ National committee.
+In addition, CSJ requests that at least one of the members of the CSJ chapter be active on a CSJ National committee.
 This is meant to facilitate engagement between chapters and National, to support communication, and to open up further activities in collaboration.
-This is optional, however strongly encouraged, as we believe it will allow for some exciting new opportunities across all of CSJ and we look forward to our chapter leaders participating more with the National team.
 Chapter Liaisons will get connected with CSJ National Committees in the summer each year, in order to participate through our most active seasons which maps to the academic year.

 Picture